 Global fees must be paid at the time of registration.
 If a student elects to defer payment of global fees until financial aid is received, a late registration fee may be assessed.
 A student can elect to defer an amount of current aid to satisfy a succeeding semester's global fee to avoid any late registration fees pertaining to global fees.
 All students on dissertation/doctoral project must pay the full global fee.
-Doctoral students on Internship must only pay an adjusted global fee.
-AU students taking only one credit for audit or solely to take the Comprehensive Exam must also pay an adjusted global fee.
+Doctoral students on Internship and doctoral students in the PhD in Human Services program who continue to work on their Dissertation after having completed the required 15 credits must only pay an adjusted global fee.
+AU students taking only one credit for audit or registering solely to take the Comprehensive Exam must also pay an adjusted global fee.
 Global fees are not refundable.